Jameleh/PHP-reg_log_reCaptcha/README.md

 - **auth.php**: Script to check user authentication.
 - **database.php**: Script to connect to the database and execute queries.
 - **Tasks.txt**: Text of the test assignment.
+- **error.php**: Error page for displaying different error messages based on the error code.

 ## Usage